A New Method to Simulate Dark Matter-Baryon Interactions and Application to an Isolated Disk Galaxy: Method

 An important detail in the implementation is the computation of the confluent hypergeometric function ${}_1 F_1 (a, b; x)$.
 As given in \Appx\ref{appx:gas_deriv}, the integrals $\mathcal{A}$ and $\mathcal{B}$ reduce to simple forms involving ${}_1 F_1$ for our chosen cross section.
 We exclusively use this function in the regime of small $a$, small $b$, and negative $x$.
 However, the GSL implementation of this function is subject to overflow at modestly large values of $-x$.
 We can improve the performance for this specific regime by making use of Kummer's transformation and the asymptotic expansion for large values of $x$ \citep[Equations \href{https://dlmf.nist.gov/13.2.E39}{13.2.39} and \href{https://dlmf.nist.gov/13.7.E2}{13.7.2}]{NIST:DLMF}.
 Together, these give the following expansion:

 where $( \cdot )_k$ is the Pochhammer symbol.
-In our implementation, we switch to this expansion whenever $|x| \geq 50$ (using the GSL implementation otherwise), and we cut off the sum at five terms.
+In our implementation, we switch to this expansion whenever $|x| \geq 50$ (using the GSL implementation otherwise), truncating the sum at five terms.
 This gives fractional errors of less than $10^{-14}$ for all $x$ of interest when compared against the Boost Math library implementation.\footnote{ See the Boost library's excellent discussion of the methods they employ to calculate this function accurately: \url{https://www.boost.org/doc/libs/latest/libs/math/doc/html/math_toolkit/hypergeometric/hypergeometric_1f1.html}. }

 Another important implementation detail is the computation of the overlap integral $g_{ij}$.
 It is too expensive to compute as needed at runtime, but it can be tabulated ahead of time for the chosen softening kernel, as it depends only on the distance between the two particles and the ratio of their softening lengths.
 This is done via a technique similar to that described by \citet{Fischer+2025}; details are given in \Appx\ref{appx:overlap}.